-If you've used a previous version of Quicken, the Quicken program might show option buttons to indicate what you want to do next: Open the found data file.
+If you've used a previous version of Quicken, the Quicken program might show option buttons to indicate what you want to do next: Open the data file that it finds when installation is complete.
 (Alternatively, you can indicate that you want to open some other data file.)
 You're done.
 You're ready to begin Quicken-ing.

 The Quicken setup process can usually tell whether you've used Quicken before.
 The setup process knows where the Quicken installation program usually puts the Quicken program and data files, and the installation program will look there.
-If you've used Quicken before but Quicken can't see this, two possibilities exist: The first possibility is that you put the Quicken data file someplace weird.
-(If that's the case, hopefully, you remember the weird place you hid the Quicken data file.
-But if not, see the section, "The mysterious case of the missing Quicken data files," at the end of this chapter.)
-The second possibility is that you didn't do anything with the Quicken data file but that the data file has somehow gone missing.
+If you've used Quicken before but Quicken can't see this, two possibilities exist:

+- ✓ You may have put the Quicken data file someplace weird.
+(If that's the case, with any luck, you remember the weird place where you hid the Quicken data file.
+But if not, see the section, "The mysterious case of the missing Quicken data files," at the end of this chapter.) - ✓ Maybe you didn't do anything with the Quicken data file but the data file has somehow gone missing.
 (If that's the case, I hope you backed up the Quicken data file to a CD or to some other disc from which you can restore the data file.)